-- demonstrate sufficient knowledge and insight into project management techniques and the phases of the system life cycle to apply when a system is designed and implemented; - demonstrate that he/she can correctly apply and use the phases and techniques of a project as individual or in a group, manage a practical project by applying project management techniques and think and behave in an innovative and creative way when a computerized system is designed and developed: - successfully write reports of projects and present it orally; - apply a professional attitude towards clients and use computer resources ethically and responsible when they create, complete and deliver IT projects.
+- demonstrate sufficient knowledge and insight into project management techniques and the phases of the system life cycle to apply when a system is designed and implemented; - demonstrate that he/she can correctly apply and use the phases and techniques of a project as individual or in a group, manage a practical project by applying project management techniques and think and behave in an innovative and creative way when a computerized system is designed and developed;

+- successfully write reports of projects and present it orally; - apply a professional attitude towards clients and use computer resources ethically and responsible when they create, complete and deliver IT projects.

-Module code: ITRW311 Semester 1 NQF level: 7 Title: Data Bases I apply a rounded and systematically knowledge and insight of entity relation modelling; normalization of database tables; write SQL and PL/SQL statements; apply procedures to design databases and retrieve information to solve known and abstract computer problems within the database environment.
+Title: Data Bases I

+apply a rounded and systematically knowledge and insight of entity relation modelling; normalization of database tables; write SQL and PL/SQL statements; apply procedures to design databases and retrieve information to solve known and abstract computer problems within the database environment.